-As of December 31, 2018, we had 14 notes payable, which were secured by certain of our assets.
+As of December 31, 2019, we had 15 notes payable and one note payable to related party, which were secured by certain of our assets.
 The Valuation Report contained an estimated fair value of each such note payable estimated based on discounted cash flow analyses using the current incremental borrowing rates for similar types of borrowing arrangements as of the respective reporting dates.
 The discounted cash flow method of assessing fair value results in a general approximation of value, and such value may never actually be realized.